Beej126/openconnect-sso-windows-csd/README.md

         multiprocessing.freeze_support()
         sys.exit(main())
     ```
-  - it looks like this correponds to the $repo/openconnect_sso/cli.py file so presumably that's the original location we need to modify so that it comes back through the make process, i'll have to confirm that.
+  - it looks like this code correponds to the $repo/openconnect_sso/cli.py file but applying these edits there did NOT propogate as expected to the .venv build output...any help here is appreciated.

-lastly here's a sample command line (execute from .venv/scripts as your active directory):
+to run pyinstaller:
   ```
+  > cd .venv/Scripts
-  > pyinstaller.exe --onefile --clean --add-data "user.js;openconnect_sso/browser" openconnect-sso
+  > .\pyinstaller.exe --onefile --clean --add-data "user.js;openconnect_sso/browser" openconnect-sso
   ```
 (fyi, the "--add-data" syntax is "source;dest")